Chapter 1

 General MacArthur finally realized that America was sending no help to the Philippines.
 He sent a message to President Roosevelt: “I plan to fight to the complete destruction of our forces on Bataan and then do the same in Corregidor ….”
 He was going to die with his troops.

 General MacArthur was finally going to get his American troops, but not to save the 18 million Filipinos at that time.
-He was made supreme commander in that theater of the war, with his headquarters to be in Australia.
+He was made supreme commander in the South West Pacific theater of the war, with his headquarters in Australia.

 General MacArthur left Corregidor and got through the Japanese lines safely to Australia.
 He said, “I came through, and I shall return.”